top of page

 It's always best to store instruments in a temperature-controlled environment to keep in working in top condition.

-*If your saxophone is squeaking on G specifically:
+*If your saxophone is squeaking or "gargling" on octave G specifically:

-For squeaks, "gargling" sounds, or a wavering sound happening on G specifically (G with the octave key), check yourself for tension in your mouth and oral cavity, as we talked about in point #1 in this article, AND, make sure you're blowing a strong enough airstream through the saxophone as if trying to blow a piece of paper off a table (try that too without the sax).
+For "gargling" sounds, or a wavering sound happening on G specifically (G with the octave key) - especially if that's the only note that's squeaking - check yourself for tension in your mouth and oral cavity, as we talked about in point #1 in this article.
+AND, make sure you're blowing a strong enough airstream through the saxophone as if trying to blow a piece of paper off a table (try that too without the sax).

 G with the octave key is somewhat of a transition point into the upper range and can sometimes gargle or squeak if you aren't pushing enough air through the horn with a relaxed embouchure.